ashishjayamohan/Tread/GUIDELINES.md

 ## Keep Master Clean

-No one likes constantly rebasing their branches when code changes in the master branch.
+No one likes constantly rebasing their branches when code changes in the master branch (`master`).
 Direct commits to the master branch should only be non–code related.

 ## Intentful Branches